-1.3.7 Liquidity Contingency Plan (LCP):
+1.3.7 Contingency Funding Plan (CFP):

-A liquidity contingency plan needs to be approved by the BODs (ALCO in case of foreign banks).
-A contingency plan needs to be prepared keeping in mind that enough liquidity is available to meet the funding requirements in liquidity crisis situation.
+A contingency funding plan needs to be approved by the BODs (ALCO in case of foreign banks).
+A contingency funding plan needs to be prepared keeping in mind that enough liquidity is available to meet the funding requirements in a liquidity crisis situation.

-1.3.7.1 Essential characteristics of a LCP:
+1.3.7.1 Essential characteristics of a CFP:

-An acceptable LCP should have some essential characteristics:
+An acceptable CFP should have some essential characteristics:

-- ✓ The LCP should identify and assess the adequacy of financial resources (source of funds) for contingent needs.
+The CFP should identify and assess the adequacy of financial resources (source of funds) for contingent needs.
 The plan should identify all back-up facilities, the conditions related to their use, and the circumstances under which the bank might use them.
 Periodically, management should test all sources of its contingency funding plan with the goal of ensuring that there are no unexpected impediments or complications in case the bank needs to use its contingency lines.
-Management should understand the various conditions, such as notice periods, that could affect access to back-up funding sources. - ✓ The LCP should distinguish between bank-specific and general market liquidity situations, and have appropriate responses to each situation. - ✓ The LCP should define responsibilities and decision-making authority so that all personnel understand their role during a problem situation.
+Management should understand the various conditions, such as notice periods, that could affect access to back-up funding sources.

-- ✓ The LCP should identify the sequence that the bank will mobilize and commit key sources of funds for contingent needs.
-The degree of uncertainty as to the magnitude, timing, and availability of recourses may call for different priorities in different situations. - The LCP should address implementation issues such as procedures the bank should use to obtain emergency funds or release funds from one use to transfer to another.
-It must ensure that there are no constraints, such as blanket liens on all collateral, which may limit availability of other liquidity sources. - ✓ The LCP should identify other actions necessary in the event of an unexpected contingency. - ✓ The LCP should assess the potential for funding erosion (magnitude and rate of outflow) by source of funds under different scenarios. - ✓ The LCP should assess the potential liquidity risk posed by other activities, such as asset sales and securitization programs.
+- ✓ The CFP should distinguish between bank-specific and general market liquidity situations, and have appropriate responses to each situation. - ✓ The CFP should define responsibilities and decision-making authority so that all personnel understand their role during a problem situation. - The CFP should identify the sequence that the bank will mobilize and commit key sources of funds for contingent needs.
+The degree of uncertainty as to the magnitude, timing, and availability of recourses may call for different priorities in different situations. - The CFP should address implementation issues such as procedures the bank should use to obtain emergency funds or release funds from one use to transfer to another.
+It must ensure that there are no constraints, such as blanket liens on all collateral, which may limit availability of other liquidity sources. - ✓ The CFP should identify other actions necessary in the event of an unexpected contingency. - The CFP should assess the potential for funding erosion (magnitude and rate of outflow) by source of funds under different scenarios. - The CFP should assess the potential liquidity risk posed by other activities, such as asset sales and securitization programs.

-1.3.7.2 Preparation and review/update of LCP:
+1.3.7.2 Preparation and review/update of CFP:

-The Contingency Management Plan needs to be prepared by the Treasury Department.
+The contingency funding plan needs to be prepared by the Treasury Department.
 The Plan needs to be reviewed/ updated by ALCO and approved by the BODs (ALCO for foreign banks) of the bank at least annually or more frequently.

-1.3.7.3 Elements of a typical LCP:
+1.3.7.3 Elements of a typical CFP:

-Every bank should have an up-to-date Liquidity Contingency Plan.
+Every bank should have an up-to-date contingency funding plan.
 The plan should contain measures to ensure that the bank is able to respond to a crisis/ specific problem in the local market.
-The Contingency Management Plan identifies the trigger events that could cause a liquidity crisis and describes actions to be taken to manage the situation.
-A typical LCP includes the following elements:
+The contingency funding plan identifies the trigger events that could cause a liquidity crisis and describes actions to be taken to manage the situation.
+A typical CFP includes the following elements: